dandi/handbook/docs/index.md

 To start using the archive, head over to the [User Guide](./10_user_guide.md).

-If are a developer and want to know how the project is organized, check out the [Developer Guide](./20_developer_guide).
+If you are a developer and want to know how the project is organized, check out the [Developer Guide](./20_developer_guide).